Book Book Your Stay

 What should I know before visiting Mammoth Cave?

-Closed October through April for bat hibernation.
+Seasonal bat closures and forest-road conditions can affect access.
 Check Dixie National Forest or local conditions before you go.

 Stay Here, Explore Mammoth Cave Tomorrow